custom-components/pyscript/README.md

 ## Configuration

 * Go to the Integrations menu in the Home Assistant Configuration UI and add `Pyscript Python scripting` from there.
-Alternatively, add `pyscript:` to `<config>/configuration.yaml`; pyscript has two optional configuration parameters that allow any python package to be imported if set and to expose `hass` as a variable; both default to `false`:
+Alternatively, add `pyscript:` to `<config>/configuration.yaml`; pyscript has three optional configuration parameters that allow any python package to be imported if set, expose `hass` as a variable, and temporarily switch back to the legacy decorator subsystem; all three default to `false`:
     ```yaml
     pyscript:
       allow_all_imports: true
       hass_is_global: true
+      legacy_decorators: true
     ```
+   Starting with version `2.0.0`, pyscript uses the new decorator subsystem by default.
+If you find a problem in the new implementation, you can temporarily set `legacy_decorators: true` to switch back to the legacy one.
+If you do, please also file a bug report in [GitHub Issues](https://github.com/custom-components/pyscript/issues) so the new subsystem can be fixed.
 * Add files with a suffix of `.py` in the folder `<config>/pyscript`.
 * Restart HASS.
 * Whenever you change a script file, make a `reload` service call to `pyscript`.